-Owners of certain buildings have an obligation under Clause 177 of the Environmental Planning and Assessment Regulation 2000 to submit Annual Fire Safety Statements to Council and Fire and Rescue once a year.
+Owners of commercial, industrial, multi-residential and tourist accommodation buildings have an obligation under Clause 177 of the Environmental Planning and Assessment Regulation 2000 to submit Annual Fire Safety Statements to Council and Fire & Rescue NSW once a year.

 Annual Fire Safety Statements confirm fire safety measures installed in a building (e.g. fire hose reels, portable fire extinguishers etc.) are capable of performing to the required standard and the building complies with the Regulations in terms of fire exits.

 This is an important process to ensure buildings are as safe as possible for occupants in the event of a fire.